Facebook? Check. Twitter? Check. LinkedIn? Check.

 6. Aim To Convert

 All of these tips are meaningless, however, if you don’t aim to convert.
+Move leads down the funnel with content.
+(Click here to read more about the industrial b2b buying behavior.)
 Don’t be shy about linking to your landing pages in order to gather users’ contact information for email marketing purposes.
 Without traffic to your landing pages, you’re doing a lot of work for nothing.

 Did you find this useful?